 Great Habitat for Birds

 If you are looking for birds, our recommendation is to head out in the early morning or late afternoon.
 Head to those trails that stay fairly flat through the desert scrub to see the Black Trainbearer Hummingbird and the stunning Vermilion Flycatcher.
-Birdwatchers have seen the Giant Hummingbird further up the hill, where the cactus plants send out huge flower spikes.
-Despite that, my favorite place for birdwatching is the large, manmade pond.
-When the huge tree flowers, it will be covered with hummingbirds and tanagers!
-What a beautiful sight!
+Birdwatchers have observed the Giant Hummingbird further up the hill, where the cactus plants send out huge flower spikes that attract this largest of hummingbirds.

 The Trails at Parque Jerusalem